helloardanish/environment-management-web-app/Adding-Admin-Users.md

 unless you configured it different.

-You should be able to access now.
+You should be able to access db now.

 ![alt text](image/1007.png)